LangilleLab/microbiome_helper/README.md

         run_fastq_to_fasta.pl -p -o fasta_files stitched_reads/*.assembled.*

-4. Manually create a QIIME "map.txt" file with the first column containing the sample names and another column called "FileInput" containing the filenames.
+4. Create a QIIME "map.txt" file with the first column containing the sample names and another column called "FileInput" containing the filenames.
 This is a tab-delimited file and there must be columns named "BarcodeSequence" and "LinkerPrimerSequence" that are empy.
-Example:

-        #SampleID       BarcodeSequence LinkerPrimerSequence    FileInput       mouse
-		1.D16M                  1-D16M_S37_L001.assembled.fasta 1       KO
-		1.D16S                  1-D16S_S92_L001.assembled.fasta 1       WT
-		3.D16M                  3-D16M_S38_L001.assembled.fasta 3       WT
+This file can then contain other columns to group samples which will be used when figures are created later.

+        create_qiime_map.pl fasta_files/* > map.txt

 5. Combine files into single QIIME "seqs.fna" file

         add_qiime_labels.py -i fasta_files/ -m map.txt -c FileInput -o combined_fasta